tannineo/cs7ns1-scalable-project/README.md

 ### Security

-Except communications, any other things we need to consider?
+Except communications, other things we need to consider:

+- encryption:
+  - SSL?
+  - data encoding with protobuf?

 ### Simulation Situation

 We may face these situations in our simulation:

-- a node is charged / not charged: Do we really need to charge a BAN device?
+- A node is charged / not charged:
+  - Do we really need to charge a BAN device?
-  - or just replace it (so it does down for a while)
+  - Or just replace it (so it does down for a while)
-- when the position of the sensor changes
+- When the position of the sensor changes
-- power to a level: dump the data to the nearest node
+- Power to a level: dump the data to the nearest node

 Things still need to consider: